Speak to a licensed agent (M-F 9am-5pm)

 Dear Lisa and James,

 It is understandable to worry about the cost of hearing aids and hearing coverage.
-It can be scary to think about paying for hearing aids when the average price can be over $1,500.
-If you both need them, you could be looking at a cost of $3,000 or more.
+It can be scary to think about paying for hearing aids.
+Their price depends on whether you purchase them over the counter or through a prescription, the battery type (disposable versus rechargeable), features, and sound technology.

-A Medicare Supplement plan in Texas, also known as Medigap, does not cover hearing aids.
-Depending on your provider, you can add a dental vision hearing package to complete your Medicare Supplement plan.
-These types of standalone insurance plans come at an extra cost, ranging from $30-200 a month based on a person’s health needs and out-of-pocket expenses.
+A Medicare Supplement plan, known as Medigap, does not cover hearing aids.
+Depending on your provider, you can add a dental, vision, and hearing package to complete your Medicare Supplement plan.
+These standalone insurance plans come at an extra cost, ranging from $30 to $200 a month based on a person’s health needs and out-of-pocket expenses.
 You can apply for a Medigap plan at any time, but you could be approved or denied a Medigap plan based on your medical history.

-Many Medicare Advantage plans in Texas (Part C), offered by private insurance companies, typically cover hearing aids and exams.
-Medicare Advantage plans are typically the most cost-effective choice for covering comprehensive dental, hearing, vision, and prescription drugs.
+Many Medicare Advantage plans (Medicare Part C), offered by private insurance companies, typically cover hearing aids and exams.
+Medicare Advantage plans are typically the most cost-effective for covering comprehensive dental, hearing, vision, and prescription drugs.

 Agent tip: